lagden/hash/README.md

 [xo]:              https://github.com/sindresorhus/xo

-Create a hash from any value
+Create a hash from any value.

 ## Install